Back to Louisiana

 • 2 4 On page 1, at the end of line 20, after "a routine colorectal cancer screening" and before the 5 period "." insert "if provided in accordance with the recommendations identified in (B)(1)" Page 1 of 1 CODING: Words in struck through type are deletions from existing law; words underscored are additions.

-Plain English: The amendment to HB1196 involves voting on changes made by the Senate regarding insurance coverage for colorectal cancer screening and colonoscopies.
+Plain English: The amendment to HB1196 involves the House voting on changes made by the Senate regarding insurance coverage for colorectal cancer screening and colonoscopies.

-• The House is voting to agree with the amendments made by the Senate to HB1196, which relates to health insurance coverage for colorectal cancer screening and preventive services.
+• The House is voting to concur with amendments made by the Senate to HB1196, which relates to insurance coverage for colorectal cancer screening and colonoscopies.

-• The provided amendment text does not specify the exact changes made by the Senate or what they entail.
-The summary focuses on the procedural aspect of voting to concur with Senate amendments.
+• The official amendment text does not provide specific details about the changes made by the Senate or what exactly the House is agreeing to.
+The summary only indicates that there was a roll call vote on concurring with these amendments.

 Plain English: SCAHB1196 3275 3318 SENATE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by Senate Committee on Insurance to Reengrossed House Bill No.